Burlington County New Jersey assistance programs.

 - Another center is at St Vincent de Paul @ St. Mary's Roman Catholic Church 45 Crosswicks St, Bordentown, NJ, 08505

 Programs for rental assistance and low income housing is available in Burlington County.
 Several agencies focus on helping families facing eviction or the currently homeless.
 Using a combination of government grants, private donations, or short term loans, these non-profit can help with paying rent, deposits or coordinate transitional housing in the county.
-Continue.
+Continue with emergency rental assistance in Burlington County.

 Free holiday help - Charities, churches and non-profits assist the low income, working poor, and single parents among others.
 What may be offered includes: